Retroreflective Signs

 Can I use my company logo on the sign?

 Yes.
-The sign may be in the form of an identifying logo or identify your business - it must be clear that the vehicle is a hire vehicle (including rideshare).
+The sign may be in the form of an identifying logo or identify your business - it must be clear that the vehicle is a hire or rideshare vehicle.

 Where should the retroreflective sign go?